-There he worked with a kids and adults with special needs and developmental disabilities, both as a behavioral interventionist doing ABA interventions in homes and classrooms, and as an instructor at a nonprofit school in Berkeley for high risk special needs students.
+Zach holds a B.A. in Cultural Anthropology from the University of Chicago and a M.A. in Economic Anthropology from the London School of Economics.
+He has over a decade of experience working with children and adults with special needs and developmental disabilities, both as a behavioral interventionist doing ABA interventions in homes and classrooms, and as teacher at a school for high risk special needs students.

 Lauren Ballard grew up in the dojo watching her father train and compete as an American Kickboxer.
 Later he brought her into the temples of the Thai and Laos communities of northern California, where she learned Theravada meditation.
 After meeting Zach, the two of them traveled together to Thailand, where she studied Chi Kung and Tao Yin under Grandmaster Mantak Chia, becoming a certified instructor in the Healing Tao System.